Renault Sport F1 preview to the Spanish GP

 Wind direction can often change at Barcelona due to its proximity to the sea and mountains.
 This can make gear ratio selection difficult down the long straight, particularly as there are a couple of bumps down the pit straight, which can cause the engine to hit the limiter.

 The track follows the contours of the hills, and therefore undulates over the course of the lap.
 The up-and-down nature of the track and the length of the corners mean the cars will be subject to high lateral forces.
 To maximise acceleration without compromising on power, Renault Sport F1 engineers create engine maps that can be used with short gear shifts.

-The Repsol corner starts the second sector, a flowing sector that is nevertheless hard on the tyres due to the long, flowing nature of the corners and the fact that the drivers run onto the kerbs through this section.
-With cars making up to four stops in a race now, fuel consumption needs to be carefully managed.
+The second sector is more flowing than sector one, but it is nevertheless hard on the tyres due to the long corners and the fact that the drivers run onto the kerbs through this section.
+Different overrun settings can be used to stabilise the rear under braking, but this can increase fuel consumption.

 The long turn 3 is a challenge for the drivers.
 In qualifying it can be taken almost flat, but in race trim the driver may short shift before the apex to make it easier to control the delivery of torque through the corner, thus preserving tyre life.
 With up to four stops expected in Barcelona, this could be a vital advantage in gaining track position.

 Pastor Maldonado, Williams F1 Team